resthyphen/myblog/index.md

 # WELCOME

 Hello everybody, welcome to my blog.
-Tody is first today of my opening the blog.
+Today is first day of my opening blog.